Making sense of maintenance metrics: MTTR. How to calculate MTTR and use mean time to repair

 How is MTTR used?

 Mean time to repair can tell you a lot about the health of a facility’s assets and maintenance processes.
-Conducting an MTTR analysis gives organizations another piece of the puzzle when it comes to making more informed, data-driven decisions and maximizing resources.
+Conducting an MTTR analysis gives organizations another piece of the puzzle for making more informed, data-driven decisions and maximizing resources.

 Making repair or replace decisions

-As equipment ages, MTTR can trend upwards, meaning it takes longer to repair an asset when it fails.
+As equipment ages, MTTR can trend upwards, meaning an asset takes longer to repair when it fails.
 When you see this happening, it’s time to make a repair or replace decision.
-When you calculate MTTR, you’re able to measure future spending on the existing asset and the money you’ll throw away on lost production.
-It’s easy to compare these costs to those of a new machine, which will be expensive, but will run with fewer breakdowns and with parts that are easier to repair.
-With all this information, you can make decisions that’ll save money now, and in the long-term.
+When calculating MTTR, you can measure future spending on the existing asset and the money you’ll lose on lost production.
+It’s easy to compare these costs to those of a new machine, which will be expensive but run with fewer breakdowns and use parts that are easier to repair.
+With all this information, you can make decisions that’ll save money now and in the long term.

 Refining the work order process